What’s New in B-Schools?

 I’ve had the good fortune to work in different schools around the country, including Yale and NYU.
 I’ve been at the UC Davis Graduate School of Management for more than a dozen years, and witnessed this transformation from many angles.

 The greatest change across the U.S. is the shift from business schools only offering a full-time MBA degree to adopting more flexible models, including part-time programs, executive, certificates and online options.

 The Graduate School of Management has been at the forefront of many of these trends since it was founded in 1981.
 Over the past decade, we have grown and expanded.
 I invite you to take a closer look at us now!

 Six recent changes at the Graduate School of Management:

-- Industry Immersions diving into Biotechnology, Food and Agriculture, Sustainable Energy and Technology CFOs were offered in winter quarter 2018.
-Each week, our MBA students heard firsthand from business leaders who challenged them—and their classmates from across campus in science and engineering—with a live case to solve.
+- Industry Immersions diving into Biotechnology, Food and Agriculture, Sustainable Energy, Technology CFOs and Business Analytics are now in their second year.
+Each week, our MBA students hear firsthand from business leaders who challenge them—and their classmates from across campus in science and engineering—with a live case to solve.
 We are now developing additional programming that will include internships and projects.
-Look for industry immersions in healthcare in Sacramento and technology in the Bay Area in response to growing demands in these regions.
-Did you know that Sacramento’s workforce is now dominated by healthcare workers?
+This year we added the Business Analytics Immersion in Sacramento in response to growing demands across sectors.

-- Finally, we will offer a new online Business Fundamentals course for UC Davis graduate students, starting with Viticulture and Enology this spring.
-This course will deliver a high-impact overview of management basics, providing business education where and when people want it.
+- Finally, we’re offering new, hybrid online Business Fundamentals courses for UC Davis graduate students and industry practitioners.
+We started with the Department of Viticulture and Enology, and this summer we will partner with the School of Veterinary Medicine.
+The courses deliver a high-impact overview of management basics, providing business education when and where people want it, combined with in-person sessions to reinforce learning and encourage collaboration.
 This model is very different from just a few years ago.

 Business schools are dynamic, which makes my career helping students exciting.
 If you have questions about whether one of our degree programs is the right step for you, please let our Admissions team know.